NeedsAUsername/social-media/README.md

 $ db.users.find()

 # Current Goal:
-- Build a basic site, with users able to create posts and see all posts.
 - Add more functionality to the real-time chat(images, emojis, etc.)
+- Add more functionality to the site (other REST actions for users and posts)

 # ToDos:
-- In general: CSS for layout, buttons, input, etc.
+- In general: more CSS
-- Style the chat with user's name.
+  - Style the chat
-- Enable use of emojis and pictures
+- Enable use of emojis and pictures(for both chat and posts)
 - Add user is typing...
-- Add user has joined the room, and user has left the room

 - Create Nav-bar to go to below pages
 Routes/Pages to create in React, with endpoints in Express API to fetch info: